Diego Monaldi

-Diego Monaldi (born April 3, 1993) is an Italian professional basketball player who last played for Scafati Basket of the Italian Lega Basket Serie A. Standing at 1.85 m, he plays at the point guard position.
+Diego Monaldi (born April 3, 1993) is an Italian professional basketball player for Dinamo Sassari of the Italian Lega Basket Serie A (LBA).
+Standing at 1.85 m, he plays the point guard position.

 Career

-Youth Teams
+Youth teams

 Diego took his first steps into basketball with the local Virtus Aprilia Team.

 He was discovered by Coach Massimiliano Briscese who brought him to Virtus Roma where he spent two years (2005–2007).

 In his first year with Virtus Roma he took part to the U14 Italian national finals in Bormio (with players born on 1992, older than him by one year), playing in the group “A” against Armani Jeans Milano, Pol Virtus Monte di Procida, O.F.P.
 Azzurra Trieste R.D.R.
 Trieste but failing to reach the second round.

 In 2006-2007 He led the U14 Virtus Roma Team to win the prestigious “Trofeo Zanatta” scoring 37 points in the final game and averaging 27.4 points per game.
 In the same year he took part to the U16 National finals, and was rewarded as the best young player of the tournament.
 The same year he took part to the U14 national finals where was elected both MVP and selected in the all tournament first team.

 In 2007-2008 Diego joined the youth team of Monte dei Paschi Siena, taking part to the U15 national finals averaging 30,17 points per game, and eventually being rewarded with the MVP award of the tournament, receiving the award from Carlo Recalcati, head coach of the senior Italian men national team.

 On September 25, 2009, Diego made his first appearance with the Monte dei Paschi senior team, led by coach Simone Pianigiani, in an exhibition game vs the Efes Pilsen Istanbul.

 Throughout his stay in Siena he appeared in 4 games with the senior team in the Italian first division.

 In the same year took part to U19 National finals held in Bologna (playing against players older than him by 2 years), where he scored 17 points in the final game vs the Virtus Bologna which eventually won the title.
 A few weeks later Diego will win his second national championship: the U17 national title being also selected in the all tournament first team.

-Senior Teams
+Senior teams

 In 2011-2012 moved to Firenze (DNA League).
 Still being a player of Monte dei Paschi Siena, over the course of the same season, due to some injuries, he has been part of the Monte dei Paschi Siena’ s roster for the Euroleague game vs Galatasaray in Turkey.